-- 1.Life coach certification is not legally required in New Mexico — life coach certification is voluntary but recommended for credibility and client trust
+- 1.No license is required to become a certified life coach in New Mexico — certification is voluntary but recommended for credibility

 - 2.Life coaches in New Mexico earn an average of $49,637/yr, below the $54,000 national average but offset by a cost of living index of 93.7